verypossible/docker-akeneo-web/README.md

 An ip that is allowed to view the php-fpm and nginx status pages.

+If you set this variable to `HOST_IP` then it'll get replaced by the docker host's ip in the entrypoint.

 ## ENTRYPOINT

 The entrypoint will set up the front controller environment file off of the